Welcome to today's edition of the Rush 24-7 podcast.

 What's been the book on Iran, for example?

-That this is the youngest population in the Middle East, Very well educated, a ton of college students and young folks and people of all ages really, who are sick of the the twelfth century theocracy that's been handed them for so long, and they want out of this nightmare of an Islamic revolution that uh that happened to them in 1979, and happened to us as well with the advent of the Iranian hostage crisis.
+That this is the youngest population in the Middle East, very well educated, a ton of college students and young folks and people of all ages, really, who are sick of the 12th century theocracy that's been handed them for so long, and they want out of this nightmare of an Islamic revolution that happened to them in 1979 and happened to us as well with the advent of the Iranian hostage crisis.

-So for more than a generation we've said, hey Iranians, uh, you know, reach out, grab that democracy brass ring.
+So for more than a generation, we've said, hey, Iranians, reach out, grab that democracy brass ring.

 It'll be tough for you, but when you do it, we will be there.